A source is any place that provides you with information, ideas, data, or facts. Sources include the following:

 Secondary sources are interpretations and evaluations of primary sources.
 Secondary sources are not evidence, but rather they are commentary on and discussion about evidence.
 Some examples include newspaper and magazine articles, reviews of books or movies, and journal articles that discuss another person's work.

-Ithaca Library has an excellent website about the differences between primary and secondary sources.
+Borough of Manhattan Community College has an excellent website about the differences between primary and secondary sources.